-My name is Robin, and when I was a kiddo, my mother gave me the nickname Robini (rhymes with Houdini).
-It stuck.
-I will always and forever be The Great Robini!
-That nickname and a shortened form of my last name, Arthur, have combined to form the word “RobiniArt”, the name of my thriving animal portrait business.
+My name is Robin, and when I was a child, my mother gave me the nickname Robini (rhymes with Houdini).
+That nickname and a shortened form of my last name, Arthur, have combined to form the word “RobiniArt”, the name of my thriving animal portrait and abstract art businesses.

 My portraits bring joy, happiness, beauty and vibrant color to customers across the United States and Mexico.
-I paint in a Tex-Mex style and believe that my work embodies the cultural shift happening in the United States.
+Born and raised in Texas, I am influenced by Texas and Mexican style and believe that my work embodies the cultural shift happening in the United States.
 It is fresh, bright, beautiful, passionate and filled with the warmth and sunshine of Mexico, Texas and the great Southwest.
-Typical design elements are flowers, ferns, butterflies, spiders, flower eyes (!) and starry skies.
+Typical design elements are flowers, ferns, butterflies, spiders, flower eyes and starry skies.

 In 2019, as a brain break from the strict practice of custom portraiture, I started painting abstracts that are influenced by mid-century modern style and colors with a mix of my own aesthetic.
 The mid-mod design era has been a permanent fixture throughout my lifetime, starting with my grandparents’ mid-century, ranch-style home in Lindale, TX.
 My great uncle Jack “Babe” Wilson was one of the architect partners behind the iconic Ju-Nel Homes in Dallas, TX.
 My brother James was instrumental in the creation of Moonshine Shades, a custom lighting company with a focus on Atomic Age design.
 The mid-mod style is my comfort zone.
 Something about its clean lines calms me.
 My abstract paintings are the perfect icing on a mid-century modern cake “base”.